 Interested students and families shall first contact the school's principal or designee to make an appointment to discuss the enrollment process.
 Enrollment in virtual courses takes place at the same time enrollment takes place for other Kauffman School courses, with approval for enrollment outside of standard enrollment cycles rarely occurring and only occurring in extreme circumstances when the considerations noted above are satisfied.
 After this initial meeting, the student and the student's parents/guardians will be required to submit the request - including the coursework in which the student wishes to virtually enroll, the requested dates of enrollment, the rationale for the request, and evidence of the above-noted considerations - in writing.
+The student will not be enrolled if the principal or This document is for informational purposes.
+The information in this document may be changed without notice subject to subsequent approval by the Board of Directors of the Ewing Marion Kauffman School as set forth in the Official School Board Policies of the Ewing Marion Kauffman School, Inc.

-The student will not be enrolled if the principal or designee, in consultation with the student's parents/guardians, and relevant staff, determines that it is not in the best educational interest of the student to enroll in the virtual course.
+designee, in consultation with the student's parents/guardians, and relevant staff, determines that it is not in the best educational interest of the student to enroll in the virtual course.